Analysis of ecological hot spots

 Marxan analysis for conservation

-This conservation analysis of Alt’ka7tsem/Howe Sound identifies areas of high ecological value that have the best opportunity to catalyze conservation action.
+This conservation analysis of Ált’ka7tsem/Howe Sound identifies areas of high ecological value where opportunities to catalyze conservation action are good.
 Though many of these areas overlap with existing human activity, they present excellent opportunities for employing management and stewardship practices.Download PDF